How To Get Rich From Stocks (How To Get Rich In The Stock Market)

 It’s possible, of course, to get rich from stocks, given certain assumptions.
-However, how to get rich in the stock market is mainly by being patient.
+However, being patient is mainly how to get rich in the stock market.
 This article gives you some advice on how to go about if you want to make a decent nest egg from investing.
-How much you accumulate is dependant on capital (how much you save and invest), the return, and the time spent in the markets.
+How much you accumulate depends on capital (how much you save and invest), the return, and the time spent in the markets.
 You need to understand how to compound your money most efficiently.

 Three variables are needed to get rich from stocks

 Three variables determine your wealth: capital, return, and time.
-The capital is the amount you invest, either from savings or reinvesting the returns (dividends, for example).
+The capital is the amount you invest from savings or reinvesting the returns (dividends, for example).
 The return is, obviously, the return from the capital you invest.

 The third variable is the time you spend in the market.
 All three variables are important, but as you will discover in this article, they all influence the result differently.
 You need to understand all three variables and how they interact.

 Can stocks get you rich overnight?

 Unfortunately, that is highly unlikely.
 If you try, you are more likely to get broke.

 But don’t despair: if you are patient and willing to let your capital compound, the chances are high you can retire with a pretty decent amount of capital, as we explain below.

 Wealth is relative.
 Many live their dreams by having minimal monetary assets.
 They might consider wealth in the intangibles: free time, clean air, free from stress, free from violence, etc.

 Unfortunately, many compare their wealth to others: keeping up with the Joneses.
 We use our surroundings as a measurement of how successful we are.